 From the Instrumentation Properties, you can also select subplots where you want to plot the signal.
 Changes made through the Instrumentation Properties take effect for subsequent simulations.

 If a signal is connected to a Dashboard Scope block, you can also modify the signal line style and color using the Block Parameters dialog box.
 Changes to line style and color made in the Simulink Editor remain consistent for a signal.
 When you change the line style and color in the Simulation Data Inspector, the signal line style and color do not change in the Simulink Editor.

 Line style customization can help emphasize differences between signals in your plot.

 For example, change the line style of the

 visually indicate that it is an ideal, rather than simulated, signal.

 Click the Line column for the

 Select the dashed option.

-You can select bold, easily distinguishable colors for all of the signals in your plot.
+You can select easily distinguishable colors for all of the signals in your plot.